Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 • Write items to measure what students know, not what you know, or what they do not know.

 • Avoid humorous items.
-Classroom testing is very important and humorous items may cause students to either not take the exam seriously or become confused or anxious.
+Classroom testing is very important.
+Humorous items may cause students to not take the exam seriously.
+They can also become confused or anxious.

 • Each item should be as short and verbally uncomplicated as possible.
 Give as much context as necessary to answer the question, but do not include superfluous information.
-Be careful not to test reading ability to be able to answer the test item.
+Be careful not to test reading ability to answer the test item.

 • Keep each item independent from other items.
 Don’t give the answer away to another item.